Bed Size and Sleep Quality

 Assess Your Space

-Measure your bedroom and make sure there’s at least 24 inches of walking space around the bed.
+Measure your bedroom carefully and ensure there’s at least 24 inches of walking room around your bed.
+This prevents the room from feeling cramped and allows free movement.

 Consider Your Sleep Habits

-- Do you sleep alone, with a partner, or with kids/pets?
+- Do you share the bed with a partner, kids, or pets?

 Think About Future Needs